joergkrause/svogv/README.md

 ## What is it?

 The approach was simply the usage of forms as simple as ever in Angular 2 (4).
+It's an extension to Angular 2 that comes as a set of classes and components.

+## How does it work?

-We did this n´by using a straight domain model.
+We did this by using a straight domain model.
 Let's assume you have a viewmodel like this:

 ~~~
 export class UserViewModel {